A presentation theorem for continuous logic and Metric Abstract Elementary Classes: Introduction

-In the what follows, we will often want to prove similar results for both ``greater than'' and ``less than.''
+\item We will want to prove similar results for both ``greater than'' and ``less than.''
 In order to avoid writing everything twice, we often use $\square$ to stand in for both $\geq$ and $\leq$.
 Thus, asserting a statement for ``$r \square s$'' means that that statement is true both for ``$r \geq s$'' and for ``$r \leq s$.''

-Our goal is to translate the real-valued formulas of $\tau$ into classic, true/false formulas of $\tau^+$.
+\item Our goal is to translate the real-valued formulas of $\tau$ into classic, true/false formulas of $\tau^+$.
 We do this by encoding relations into $\tau^+$ that are intended to specify the value of $\phi$ by deciding if it is above or below each possible value.
 To ensure that the size of the language doesn't grow, we take advantage of the separability or $\mathbb{R}$ and only compare each $\phi$ to the rationals in $[0,1]$.
-For notational ease, we set $\qp := [0,1] \cap \mathbb{Q}$.
+Set $\qp := [0,1] \cap \mathbb{Q}$.

+\item For $\tau$-structure, we will use roman letters $M, N$, etc. $\overline{\mathcal{A}}$ for $\tau$-structures coming from our functor.
+Typically, we will not distinguish them from their universe, but will write, e. g., $|\overline{\mathcal{A}}|$ for this if necessary for clarity.
+For $\tau^+$-structures, these will be denoted $M_A$ (if they come from the functor applied to $(A, M)$) and using script letters $\mathcal{A}, \mathcal{B}$, etc. along with the roman letter $A, B$ to denote the universe.